The 10 Best Hotels in Tokyo Right Now

 The best hotels in Tokyo are all about the seamless fusion of modern-meets-traditional design and service.
-From historic to contemporary, luxe to affordable, these are the nine best places to stay in Tokyo.
+From historic to contemporary, luxe to affordable, these are the 10 best places to stay.

 A true balance of luxury and authenticity can be hard to achieve, but the new HOSHINOYA Tokyo, one of the the best places to stay in Tokyo, pulls it off masterfully.
 The city’s first luxury high-rise ryokan in central Tokyo is a modern take on the traditional concept, yet still maintains details like tatami mat flooring and futon mattresses.
 As minimal as that sounds, the details are remarkable: each floor has its own Ochanoma lounge, a gathering space for guests to sip tea by day and sake by night, while the intimate restaurant is located in the basement amid natural rock and clay formations.
 (Reservations are a must.)
 Our favorite feature is the onsen baths on the 17th floor, which are fed by mineral hot springs located beneath the hotel and afford skylight views.

 Tokyo's Toranomon district is experiencing something of a renaissance due to the ensuing 2020 Tokyo Olympics.
 At its heart: the glossy new Andaz hotel, in the capital’s second-tallest tower.
 Defying convention, chicly-dressed Andaz Hosts personally check in travelers while also doubling as in-the-know guides, making good on the brand’s promise to have guests “arrive a visitor and depart a local.”
 But with circular Japanese soaking baths in each guest room, an airy 37th-floor spa, and a teahouse-inspired rooftop bar, you might never make it out the door.